Oceanic Whitetip Shark (Carcharhinus longimanus)

 Oceanic whitetip sharks are one of the more common tropical pelagic species taken as bycatch primarily in tuna and swordfish fisheries using pelagic longlines, purse seines, and probably also with pelagic gillnets, handlines, and occasionally pelagic and even bottom trawls.

 Fins have high value ($20-40 per pound) in the international fin trade and are used to make shark fin soup.

 In October 2012, a number of countries, including the United States, agreed to sponsor a proposal to add oceanic whitetip shark to Appendix II of CITES to provide further protections from the high demand in international trade.
-The proposal was passed at the CITES meeting in March 2013 and will become effective on September 14, 2014.
+The proposal was passed at the CITES meeting in March 2013 and will be effective September 14, 2014.
 Export of their fins require permits that ensure the products were legally acquired and that the Scientific Authority of the State of export has advised that such export is not detrimental to the survival of the species.